About career firefighters

 An applicant’s overall driving record (including any loss/suspension of license or repetitive offences) is also taken into consideration when assessing attitude to road law compliance and poor results may result in your application being found unsuitable.
 An applicant’s overall driving record will be assessed on a case-by-case basis.
-Unpaid tolls or parking fines do not affect this application, unless the unpaid fines resulted in a court appearance/outcome.
+Unpaid tolls or parking fines will not affect your application, unless the fines are outstanding court fines.

 Criminal history policy

 The Criminal History policy takes into consideration the responsibilities of a contemporary firefighter, such as:

 - dealing with members of the community in vulnerable situations in an emergency environment.